 #2 Run customer satisfaction surveys

 The first metric lets you assess customer loyalty and calculate the proportions between those who love and hate your brand.
-The second one focuses on measuring client satisfaction levels, while the latter checks how easy it is to complete any selected process (for instance, payment).
+The second focuses on measuring client satisfaction levels, while the latter checks how easy it is to complete any selected process (payment).

 You can run these and other surveys easily through live chat or chatbot software if you use these tools to communicate with your customers.
-Here’s a great example:

-Also, here's a tip from my own experience: Make sure to add qualitative, follow-up questions to your surveys.
-If you get a low score, ask in an open-ended question how you can improve the CX.
-Respectively, in the case of high scores, ask about the exact features that work in your favor.
-You’ll be able to use your findings to further distinguish yourself from your competitors.
+Also, here's one more tip from our experience: Make sure to add qualitative follow-up questions to your surveys.
+If you get a low score, ask an open-ended question about improving the CX.
+Respectively, regarding high scores, ask about the exact features that work in your favor.
+You can use your findings to distinguish yourself from your competitors further.